 - The way in which the work was organised

-- Sourcing materials to use
+- Sourcing materials to use.

-And also found they were employees because they:
+It also found they were employees because they:

 - Were subject to the direction and control of Autoclenz and its employees on site